ndrlslz/restest/README.md

 section `variables` is used to store the variables from response, it could be retrieved in the following test scenarios.

+#### Supported Function
+Within section `expect.body`, you are able to use function to check the response, and currently below function are supported.
+* contains
+* hasItems
+* greaterThan
+* lessThan

 ### Command Parameters
 `java -jar restest.jar <file location or folder location> [true|false]`